 Adding the logical connection between the individual designs in the multi-board schematic

-The next step will be to associate the design data in the project with the new multi-board assembly.
+The next step will be to associate the design data in the project with the new multi-PCB assembly.
 To do this I used the “Design > Import Changes From (Project Name)” command.
 This pops up another “Engineering Change Order” dialog box, and once I had validated and executed the changes in the dialog box, my two individual layouts were displayed as shown below.

 You can see in the picture above that both designs are shown together.
-At this point, I clicked in the board outline to select one of the designs which turned green in color.
+At this point, I clicked on the board outline to select one of the designs which turned green in color.
 You can see the overlapping and part of the board outline of the second design protruding on the right side.
 Now you need to separate the two for better viewing.